tanneruesther/Weather/README.md

 ## Installation
 To set up the Weather Application locally, follow these steps:

--Clone this repository:git :https://github.com/tanneruesther/Weather.git
+1.Clone this repository:git :https://github.com/tanneruesther/Weather.git
--Open the index.html file in your browser.
+2.Open the index.html file in your browser.
--Enter a city name in the input field and click the "Get Weather" button to see the weather details for that city.
+3.Enter a city name in the input field and click the "Get Weather" button to see the weather details for that city.
--The app will display the temperature, weather description, humidity, wind speed, and the times for sunrise and sunset.
+4.The app will display the temperature, weather description, humidity, wind speed, and the times for sunrise and sunset.
--You can also toggle between day and night themes using the theme toggle button.
+5.You can also toggle between day and night themes using the theme toggle button.

 ## Set Up Instructions